Red/White/Blue Sporting Clays Courses

-There are now 24 stations on Powder Creek Shooting Park's Sporting Clays Course.
-They are divided into two different courses with 12 stations apiece:
+There are 30 stations on Powder Creek Shooting Park's Sporting Clays Course.
+They are divided into three different courses that vary in length and difficulty:

 Blue Course